 [1.0] Introduction

 Fitna – The Global War in the Middle East (2013-?) is a 2 to 6 player, grand strategic level, card driven wargame depicting the various military confrontations in the Middle East and the emergence of IS (Islamic State in Iraq and Syria), from 2013 into the near future.
-The game allows players to simulate a major confrontation between global actors (the US and Russia) and regional actors (Israel and the Sunni and states), who are supported by their respective allies, involving militias of all kinds, but also Daesh (IS) and the Kurdish Peshmergas.
+The game allows players to simulate a major confrontation between global actors (the US and Russia) and regional actors (Israel and the Sunni and Shia states), who are supported by their respective allies, involving militias of all kinds, but also Daesh (IS) and the Kurdish Peshmergas.
 The game thus allows you to play several hypothetical conflicts that could arise in future years.
 You can choose to play any camp (except IS which is activated through event cards) and in doing so test your own strategies.

 The number of players (from 2 to 6) depends on the scenario selected.
 Optional rules always allow 2 players to game any multiplayer scenario.